2014 Recipient - Alaska Aces

 An annual award presented “to the player who leads the league in scoring at the end of the regular season”.

-Brandon Marino of the Fort Wayne Komets has won the league scoring championship with 88 points (30g-58a).
+Chad Costello of the Allen Americans has won the league scoring championship with 125 points (41g-84a).

 AMI Graphics Plus Performer Award